Figure sets for conversations about personal relationships

 The People in my Life figure set has over 300 colourful, two-sided figures.
 The figures can be placed in rows in their two display boxes, ready for selection, in the order that suits your working setting.
 When selected, they can either be laid flat on a tabletop or stood upright in their figure stands.
 The set also contains six patterned backgrounds, design to assist the placement of the figures.

 The People in my Life Digital Set

 Made for use with data tablets, laptops and PCs, the People in my Life Digital Set has the same comprehensive range of figures and backgrounds, with the additional of symbols and a text function.
 Figures are selected and placed with the touch of a finger on a screen or pad and can be moved around, flipped, and turned.
 The backgrounds can be swapped, and figure arrangement can be saved as the conversation progresses.
 This version is particularly suitable for conversations with children and young people who are well accustomed to relating to on-screen images.
 It works well with families and groups when using a second screen.

 The data program runs off-line, and all data is encrypted and encapsulated to ensure data security.

 People in my Life Digital Set can be tried out for 30 days free of charge.

 The People in my Life set of figures is varied and comprehensive, designed to represent people with a wide range of ages, styles, and backgrounds with social network.
 It has been designed specifically for creating relationship overviews.
 Relationship overviews are formed when figures are set out and arranged to show understandings about how people are getting on with each other.
 They provide a visual and spatial impression of how the various relationships and groupings influence each other.
 Viewing a broader picture can give new information that leads to a shift in understanding and constructive discussion of how best to deal with difficulties.

 Read more about this at the Relationship Overviews website.

 Ordering People in my Life

-A Windows version is under development and expected to be available in June 2020.
+Versions for Windows and iOS are expected to be available in June 2020.